Used 2009 Ferrari 430 Scuderia

 The Used 2009 Ferrari 430 Scuderia is offered in the following submodels: 430 Scuderia Coupe.
 Available styles include 2dr Coupe (4.3L 8cyl 6AM).

-Which used 2009 Ferrari 430 Scuderias are available in my area?
+Which 2009 Ferrari 430 Scuderias are available in my area?

 Shop Edmunds' car, SUV, and truck listings of over 6 million vehicles to find a cheap new, used, or certified pre-owned (CPO) 2009 Ferrari 430 Scuderia for sale near.
-Simply research the type of car you're interested in and then select a used car from our massive database to find cheap prew-owned vehicles for sale near you.
-Once you have identified a used vehicle you're interested in, check the Carfax and Autocheck vehicle history reports, read dealer reviews, and find out what other owners paid for the Used 2009 Ferrari 430 Scuderia.
+Simply research the type of car you're interested in and then select a car from our massive database to find cheap vehicles for sale near you.
+Once you have identified a used vehicle you're interested in, check the AutoCheck vehicle history reports, read dealer reviews, and find out what other owners paid for the 2009 Ferrari 430 Scuderia.

-Can't find a used 2009 Ferrari 430 Scuderias you want in your area?
+Can't find a new 2009 Ferrari 430 Scuderias you want in your area?
 Consider a broader search.

-Find a used Ferrari for sale - 8 great deals out of 20 listings starting at $20,052.
+Find a new Ferrari for sale - 3 great deals out of 18 listings starting at $22,036.

 Should I lease or buy a 2009 Ferrari 430 Scuderia?